Chronic obstructive pulmonary disease: Spirometry

 Spirometry measures the amount of airflow obstruction present and is generally carried out after the use of a bronchodilator, a medication to open up the airways.
 Two main components are measured to make the diagnosis, the forced expiratory volume in one second (FEV1), which is the greatest volume of air that can be breathed out in the first second of a breath and the forced vital capacity (FVC), which is the greatest volume of air that can be breathed out in a single large breath.
 Normally, 75–80% of the FVC comes out in the first second and a FEV1/FVC ratio less than 70% in someone with symptoms of COPD defines a person as having the disease.
 Based on these measurements, spirometry would lead to over-diagnosis of COPD in the elderly.
 The National Institute for Health and Care Excellence criteria additionally require a FEV1 less than 80% of predicted.
 People with COPD also exhibit a decrease in diffusing capacity of the lung for carbon monoxide due to decreased surface area in the alveoli, as well as damage to the capillary bed.
 Testing the peak expiratory flow (the maximum speed of expiration), commonly used in asthma diagnosis, is not sufficient for the diagnosis of COPD.

-Screening using spirometry in those without symptoms has uncertain effect and is generally not recommended; however, it is recommended for those without symptoms but with a known risk factor.
+Screening using spirometry in those without symptoms has uncertain effects and is generally not recommended; however, it is recommended for those without symptoms but with a known risk factor.

 Assessment

-A number of methods can be used to assess the affects and severity of COPD.
+A number of methods can be used to assess the effects and severity of COPD.
 The MRC breathlessness scale or the COPD assessment test (CAT) are simple questionnaires that may be used.
 GOLD refers to a modified MRC scale that if used, needs to include other tests since it is simply a test of breathlessness experienced.
 Scores on CAT range from 0–40 with the higher the score, the more severe the disease.
 Spirometry may help to determine the severity of airflow limitation.
 This is typically based on the FEV1 expressed as a percentage of the predicted "normal" for the person's age, gender, height and weight.
 Guidelines published in 2011 by American and European medical societies recommend partly basing treatment recommendations on the FEV1.
 The GOLD guidelines group people into four categories based on symptoms assessment, degree of airflow limitation and history of exacerbations.
 Weight loss, muscle loss and fatigue are seen in severe and very severe cases.

-Use of screening questionnaires, such as COPD diagnostic questionnaire (CDQ), alone or in combination with hand-held flow meters is appropriate for screening of COPD in primary care.
+Use of screening questionnaires, such as the COPD diagnostic questionnaire (CDQ), alone or in combination with hand-held flow meters, is appropriate for screening of COPD in primary care.